snavely/bundler_sfm/README.md

 and copy it to BASE_PATH/bin (making sure it is called 'sift', or 'siftWin32.exe' under Windows).

+You'll also need the 'jhead' program installed, for computing focal lengths from Exif metadata.
+This is available, for instance, as the jhead package on Ubuntu.

 The utils/bundler.py script requires that you have Python and the Python Image Library (PIL) installed on your computer.